-Fed Chief Jerome Powell warns that U.S. could face "supply shocks"
+Fed chief Jerome Powell warns that U.S. could face "supply shocks"

 Federal Reserve Chair Jerome Powell is cautioning that the U.S. could face an increase in supply shocks.
 The comes a week after the central bank announced it would hold interest rates steady amid a period of economic uncertainty.

-"We may be entering a period of more frequent, and potentially more persistent, supply shocks — a difficult challenge for the economy and for central banks," Powell said Thursday at research conference in Washington, D.C., where U.S. bankers are meeting to discuss monetary policy.
+"We may be entering a period of more frequent, and potentially more persistent, supply shocks — a difficult challenge for the economy and for central banks," Powell said Thursday at a conference in Washington, D.C., where U.S. bankers were meeting to discuss monetary policy.

 Analysts have also warned that U.S. companies could face inventory shortfalls as a result of tariff-induced supply chain issues.
 Container bookings from China to the U.S. dropped as much as 60% following the pre-tariff spike in imports according to Flexport, a supply chain management company.